-Frontline Surgeon

-New Zealand medical pioneer Douglas Jolly

-MARK DERBY

-Central Otago-born Doug Jolly was one of the greatest war surgeons of the twentieth century.
-Tireless, dedicated and courageous, he was one of the most gifted Republican Army surgeons in the Spanish Civil War and his surgical manual based on his battlefield experiences close to the frontline was widely used in later wars.
-Frontline Surgeon traces Jolly's remarkable career from medical training in 1920s New Zealand to medical director of Britain's largest hospital for amputees, and restores him to the ranks of pioneers of modern medicine.
+New Zealand medical pioneer Douglas Jolly MARK DERBY Central Otago-born Doug Jolly was one of the greatest war surgeons of the twentieth century.
+Tireless, dedicated and courageous in his surgical work with the International Brigades in the Spanish Civil War, his surgical manual, based on battlefield experiences close to the front line, was widely used in later conflicts.
+Frontline Surgeon traces Jolly's remarkable career and restores him to the ranks of pioneers of modern medicine.
 MARK DERBY has been published in Britain, Spain and the US.
 He lives on Wellington's south coast.
 PUBLISHED: July 2024 ISBN: 9781991016836 Limpbound, 229 x 152mm.
-318 pages. \$45
+290 pages. \$45

-NEW

-FRONTLINE SURGEON TEXT EXTRACT

-"There was some confusion ahead of us," Allan wrote later.
+NEW 'Superbly researched and compellingly readable' professor emeritus sir paul preston FRONTLINE SURGEON TEXT EXTRACT "There was some confusion ahead of us," Allan wrote later.
 "A tank was approaching.
 It had been strafed by a Nationalist plane and was driving erratically, weaving across the road.
 Our car swung to the left to avoid it.
 'Hold on,' Gerda laughed.
 The car went out of control; began to roll."
 The heavy vehicle lumbered off the road and into a ditch, where it overturned, its tires gradually stilling.
 Allan was flung clear, crushing his leg as he landed, but Taro, lying unconscious on the roadside, was run over by another Republican tank and critically injured.
 An ambulance was somehow summoned, and the two crash victims were transferred to it.
 A British field hospital had been established nearby in a former seminary beside the vast sixteenth-century monastery of El Escorial.
 At the height of the Brunete battle, three surgeons had worked there simultaneously, but only one now remained on duty to treat casualties of the retreat-a New Zealander in his early thirties named Doug Jolly.
 It was early evening when Taro's mangled body was carried into the hospital's ground-floor reception room on a stretcher.
 She was alive but barely.
 Irene Goldin, an operating theater nurse from New York, recalled that "her intestines were hanging out."
 After she was given a blood transfusion, Taro regained consciousness and pleaded with Jolly to send telegrams to Capa in Paris and to the French magazine Ce Soir, which commissioned their work.
 He promised to do this but could see that little more could be done for her, and he instructed nurse Goldin to move the young woman to a room by herself and "maintain her as well as possible without pain."
 Eviscerated and dying, Taro nevertheless managed to ask Goldin in English, "Are my cameras all right?
 They're new."

-Labour of Love

-A personal history of midwifery in Aotearoa

-JOAN SKINNER